China March factory activity grows for first time in four months, but exports weak

 In response, Beijing plans more spending on roads, railways and ports, along with nearly 2 trillion yuan ($297.27 billion) in tax cuts to ease the pressure on corporate balance sheets.

 The measures will take time to kick in, say analysts who believe economic activity may not stabilise until the middle of the year.
-Data on Wednesday showed industrial profits fell 14 percent, the sharpest drop since at least late 2011.
+Data on Wednesday showed industrial profits fell 14 percent in the first two months of the year, the sharpest drop since at least late 2011.

+In the steel industry, steel mills are facing calls to restrain output as the flooding of products in the market severely dents profit margins in the sector.

 Growth in China's services industry - accounting for over half of the economy - picked up in March as new orders rose more quickly.
 The official non-manufacturing Purchasing Managers' Index (PMI) rose to 54.8 from 54.3.